 On the European front, the attacker tested his skills five times in the Champions League and subsequently contributed to a run that carried Benfica to the Europa League final in Turin.
 Suspension forced him to watch from the sidelines, however, as Jorge Jesus' charges were beaten on penalties by Sevilla.

-So within weeks of announcing the capture of fellow creative force Adam Lallana from Southampton, Kopites were treated to the confirmation that Lazar had joined the squad after completing the formalities and signing a long-term deal at Melwood.
+And soon it was confirmed that Lazar had joined the squad after completing the formalities and signing a long-term deal at Melwood.

 So far, he has shown flashes of why the Reds were so keen to sign him - getting off the mark for the club with a goal in the League Cup quarter-finals in December 2014.

 The wide-man's tactical flexibility has been evident too, adapting to a wing-back role when necessary during his maiden campaign.

 With Liverpool bolstering the squad further in 2015, a season-long loan move was arranged for Markovic at Turkish side Fenerbahce so that he could continue his development with the aid of regular first-team football.

 Lazar returned the following summer but another temporary switch suited the needs of all parties, with Portugal and Sporting CP his destination for the new campaign - and when that spell was brought to an end midway through the season, he joined Hull City in the Premier League for the remainder of the term.